Do's and don'ts for working with asbestos

 • clearly label the packages 'ASBESTOS WASTE' using a permanent marker pen

-• as soon as possible, securely transport and dispose of the packages at a designated asbestos waste disposal site in your area
+• as soon as possible, securely transport and dispose of the packages at an waste disposal site in your area that is authorised by EPA to accept asbestos.

-• alternatively, hire a mini skip from a waste removal company that specialises in abestos to fill with your bagged asbestos waste and have it collected by the waste company.
+• alternatively, hire a mini skip from a waste removal company that is authorised to transport asbestos to fill with your bagged asbestos waste and have it collected by the waste company

 DON'T